ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab01.md

 The first program we are going to compile and run is one that demonstrates a for loop in C++.

-In your lab01 directory, you should have a program called sample01.cpp that we copied in at previous step.
+In your lab01 directory, you should have a program called sample01.cpp that we copied in the previous step.
 Here's how you can put yourself in that directory (though you should already be there):

 ```
 -bash-4.2$ cd ~/cs16/lab01/